 - To start reviewing applications for your posting, log into PeopleSoft (only those with the appropriate security access may review submitted applications for their department).

 Interview and Selection

 You may create a selection committee to assist you in the selection of the right candidate.
 Make sure all individuals involved in the interview process understand their roles and responsibilities.
-Feel free to contact your HR Business partner for additional information and services on interviewing and selection.
-OHR is also available to participate on the interview panel.
+Feel free to contact your HR Business Partner for additional information and services on interviewing and selection.
+OTI is also available to participate on the interview panel.